-This course provides an introduction to the theory and practice of horse and horse show judging, with the goal that students will participate on the Vermont Tech horse judging team and/or pursue certifications in judging; 3.5 hours once per month during the term.
+This course provides an introduction to the analysis of conformation, movement, and function as well as the theory and practice of horse and horse show judging.
+The course prepares students to participate on the Vermont Tech horse judging team and/or pursue certifications in judging; 3.5 hours once per month during the term.
 Prerequisite: None